binipringle/contracts/_texts/0-outline.md

 - Socially situated RP analysis
 - Problems with RP standard
 - Using the objective test
-- B. Subjective theory - approach
+- B. Subjective theory of interpretation
 - III.
 Theories of Relief
 - A. Bargain theory
-- Contract Formation - Elements
+- Contract Formation Elements
 - Assent
 - Offer
 - Four factors
-- Yes - offers
+- Yes offers
-- No - not offers
+- No not offers
 - Advertisement
 - Cases - advertisement
 - Acceptance